Jalisa Bass

 Bio

-Jonathan J. Suen, PhD, AuD, is a Research Associate at the Johns Hopkins School of Medicine’s Department of Otolaryngology-Head and Neck Surgery.
+Jonathan J. Suen, PhD, AuD, is a research associate at the Johns Hopkins School of Medicine’s Department of Otolaryngology-Head and Neck Surgery.
 He is an interdisciplinary audiologist and gerontologist interested in promoting hearing health, healthy aging, and health equity in older populations.
 He has additional interests in addressing loneliness, social connections, and public health strategies leveraging age-tech.

 Laura Sherry, AuD